What are the best online resources to help your baby get to sleep? We review the best apps for baby sleep.

-In our opinion, these are amongst the best baby sleep apps- by all means, check them out and see if you think they'd work for your baby.
-As with anything, only you know your baby well enough to know what she would respond to best.
+In our opinion, these are amongst the best baby sleep apps out there.
+See if you think they'd work for your baby; you know your little one well enough to know what she would respond to best.

-This is available here on the Apple store, and it's a really lovely app.
-It's free, and very simple to navigate, using the concept of lullabies to soothe baby to sleep.
-There are 12 panio tunes to choose from, and the option to add information such as how long baby takes to fall asleep, and how long she sleeps for too.
+This is available on the Apple store and it's a really lovely app.
+It's free and very simple to navigate, using the concept of lullabies to soothe baby to sleep.
+There are 12 piano tunes to choose from and the option to add information such as how long your baby takes to fall asleep and how long she sleeps for.

-The lullabies wind down in energy towards the end in the anticipation that by the time they are finished baby will be relaxed and soothed enough to fall asleep.
-Each 'concert' lasts 25 minutes, which is usually long enough for baby to fall into a deep enough sleep so that you can creep out (if you stay with her).
+The lullabies wind down in energy towards the end, in the anticipation that by the time they are finished your baby will be relaxed and soothed enough to fall asleep.
+Each 'concert' lasts 25 minutes, which is usually long enough for your baby to fall into a deep enough sleep so that you can creep out.

-In addition to the lullabies, the app also has the option of playing a variety of noises to fill the silence as baby sleeps- which can be really great for some babies, particularly when newborn.
-The app creators call this 'soundscape' and when in this mode the app will detect baby's cries in the middle of the night and automatically start up again.
-Of course, it is not intended to be a replacement for you, but it is a good feature for unsettled babies that struggle to sleep without sound.
-The diary feature is also handy, with options to add relevant information such as teething so that you can get a clear picture of your baby's sleep.
+In addition to the lullabies, the app also has the option of playing a variety of noises to fill the silence as your baby sleeps, which can be really great for some babies, particularly newborns.
+The app creators call this a 'soundscape' and in this mode, the app will detect your baby's cries if she wakes in the middle of the night and automatically start up again.

-This is another free app, available to download here, again from the Apple store.
-Another app that relies on baby's need to overcome the silence of this strange world, this app has LOTS of different sounds to choose to help baby to settle off to sleep.
-From a car's running engine, to the sounds of a busy market, to gentle rainfall.
-You know your baby, you know what sounds she'll respond well to.
+This is another free app from the Apple store.
+It relies on your baby's need to overcome the silence of this strange world, and it has lots of different sounds to choose from to help your baby to settle off to sleep, from a car engine, to the sounds of a busy market, to gentle rainfall.

-White noise is well known to help babies to sleep, and there are also options to replicate sounds from inside the womb too.
-There are three modes: Play, to help baby fall asleep, Listen to help her stay asleep, and Track, to help you keep a handle on the sleep.
-During listen mode, the app will detect when baby is awake and crying, and will automatically start up again in the hope that she will settle off again.
+White noise is known to help babies sleep and there are also options to replicate sounds from inside the womb too.
+There are three modes: Play, to help baby fall asleep, Listen, to help her stay asleep and Track, to help you keep a handle on the sleep.
+During listen mode, the app will detect when your baby is awake and crying and will automatically start up again in the hope that she will settle herself.

-Each sound can be volume controlled within the app, and if you upgrade to the paid version, you can control how long the play sessions are.
-Once the session is up, you can choose the listen mode, and each sound can be paused at any time.
+Each sound can be volume-controlled within the app, and if you upgrade to the paid version, you can control how long the play sessions are.
+Once the session is over, you can choose the listen mode and each sound can be paused at any time.
 There's also the option to record your own soothing sound, although with the variety on offer we'd be surprised if there wasn't one in there that suits.

 If your baby likes white noise, this is the app for you!

-This is another white noise app, this time available for android devices and once again free of charge.
-This app is simple to use and works on the same principle as Sound Sleeper- some babies just sleep better with some background noise!
+This is another white noise app, once again free of charge.
+It’s simple to use and works on the same principle as Sound Sleeper - some babies just sleep better with some background noise!
 You can also record your own sounds onto this app too.

-A simple app that allows you to keep track of sleeps, available from the Apple store.
-We like this one because it helps you to keep a check on how long baby sleeps, and with this you can spot any patterns or issues as they arise.
-If baby sleep is an issue, this can be a really helpful app.
+A simple app, we like this one because it helps you to keep a check on how long your baby sleeps so that you can spot any patterns or issues as they arise.
+If baby sleep is a problem, this can be a really helpful app.

-There is a note taking function which allows you to add in things such as teething or illness, and the simplistic nature of it means that almost anyone can use it easily.
-All you need to do is enter start time and stop time of sleep, and because you can also enter feeding information it helps you to get a bigger overall picture of baby's sleep.
+There is a note-taking function that allows you to add in things such as teething or illness and the simplistic nature of it means that almost anyone can use it easily – even sleep-deprived parents.
+All you need to do is enter the start and stop time of your baby’s sleep and because you can also enter feeding information, it helps you to get a bigger overall picture of your little one’s sleep.
 It's easy to use and handy to have.

 If you like to keep a track of baby's sleep this app is perfect and very easy to use.